The Private Equity Review: Switzerland

 - revision and implementation of specific rules applicable to listed companies, including in relation to management remunerations and gender quotas.

-The provisions applicable to commodities companies and gender quotas entered into force on 1 January 2021, while all other provisions are expected to enter into force in the course of 2022.
+The provisions applicable to commodities companies and gender quotas entered into force on 1 January 2021, while all other provisions are expected to enter into force in 2023.

-Overall, this major revision aims at reinforcing corporate governance, introducing more flexible rules and modernising Swiss company law.
-Thanks to this positive legislative evolution, combined with its robust, diverse and internationally oriented economy, Switzerland is likely to remain a prominent market for domestic and cross-border PE investments in years to come, despite the uncertainties associated with the covid-19 global pandemic.
+Overall, this major revision aims to reinforce corporate governance, introducing more flexible rules and modernising Swiss company law.
+Thanks to this positive legislative evolution, combined with its robust, diverse and internationally oriented economy, Switzerland is likely to remain a prominent market for domestic and cross-border PE investments in years to come.